ellie-4-skewl/CIS2020_Final_Project/README.md

 Step 1: Set up Pi

+Set up your Pi and breadboard like in the image.

 Step 2: Testing

 During this step, the most import thing that we're looking at here is making sure that all of our physcal elements are working - that way we'll know in later steps that the code is faulty instead of the machine.

-You can use simple commands to manually check whether or not each
+You can use simple commands to manually check whether or not each button is working.
 ```python
 from gpiozero import Button